zlatko-minev/zlatko-minev-quantum-repository/README.md

 This collection includes:

 - **Research Talks**: Presentations, seminars, and colloquia on quantum computing, error mitigation, hardware design, and quantum physics
-- **Lectures**: Academic course materials and guest lectures
-- **Tutorials**: Materials from summer schools, workshops, and educational events
+- **Educational Lectures**: Academic course materials, lectures, and tutorials.
+Materials from summer schools, workshops, and educational events.
+Career talks.
-- **Technical Notes**: White papers, technical documentation, and research notes
+- **Technical Notes**: Technical notes, derivations, calculations, and research notes.

 ## How to Use This Repository

 ### Browsing Content

-Visit the [GitHub Pages site](https://zlatko-minev.github.io/zkm-quantum-repository) to browse content with filtering by tags, categories, and search functionality.
+Visit the [GitHub Pages site](https://zlatko-minev.github.io/zlatko-minev-quantum-repository) to browse content with filtering by tags, categories, and search functionality.

 ### Downloading Materials